hanshoglund/vitry/manual.md

 ### Let and where

-The `let` or `where` forms provide local binding.
+The `let` or `where` forms provide basic local binding.
 They are identical except that the let form expects the bound expression first, and the where form last.
 Bound expression evaluates to the value of the scoped expression with the given values bound in.

     let atom = expr expr
     let atom = expr atom = expr ... expr